Debt Relief Agencies

 A debt relief agency may not:

-- fail to perform any service that it said it would perform in the bankruptcy case;
+- fail to perform any service stated or implied in the contract;

-- counsel the debtor to make any statements that are untrue or misleading or that the agencies should have known was untrue or misleading; or
+- counsel the debtor to make any statements that are untrue or misleading or that the agency should have known was untrue or misleading; or

-- advise the debtor to incur more debt in order to pay for the agency services.
+- advise the debtor to incur more debt to pay for the agency's services.

 If the contract does not comply with the law, then it will not be enforceable against the debtor.
 The debt relief agency may be liable to the debtor for costs and fees, including legal fees, if the agency negligently or intentionally failed to comply with the law's restrictions on debt relief agencies, or failed to file the required documents, resulting in dismissal of the case or conversion to another bankruptcy chapter.